 will be reduced from 785 to 750.
 National parliaments will have the right

 will be able to make their own amendments to the text of bills.
-If a third of the national parliaments do not approve the draft law, it will be sent to
+If a third of national parliaments do not approve the draft law, it will be sent to

 revision to the European Commission.